Bombay and Bandra Bakar Kasai Jamat Mosques Trust

-Bombay and Bandra Bakar Kasai Jamat Mosques Trust is a 300-year-old trust public trust based in Mumbai.
-It was constructed and is maintained by the Jama Masjid, Bandra.
-It is one of the oldest trusts in India.
+The Bombay and Bandra Bakar Kasai Jamat Mosques Trust (BKJ) is a non-operating private foundation, responsible for the construction and management of Islamic mosques, madrasas, and cultural centres, based in Mumbai, in the state of Maharashtra, India.
+The trust was established in 1720 and is one of the oldest trusts in India.

 History

 Bakar Kasai Jamaat was originally headquartered in South Mumbai, but later shifted to Bandra, a suburb of Mumbai.
 The trust was initiated by a group of goat merchants and butchers from Mumbai.
-The trust runs various social initiatives like masjid, schools and cultural centres.
+The trust runs various social initiatives like mosques, schools and cultural centres.

 Political dignitaries like Rahul Gandhi have visited institutes run by the trust.